Oxtail soup has many guises, this version is a classic British recipe takes time but is very easy to cook & results in THE best beef soup!

-- Season the oxtail with salt and pepper.
+- Season the oxtail with salt and pepper generously.

 - Heat the oil in a pan and when hot fry the oxtail to get a nice colour on all sides.

-- Roughly chop the onion, carrot and celery into a 1cm dice.
+- Roughly chop the onion, carrot and celery into a 1-2cm dice.

-- Add the vegetables and cook for 5 minutes scraping the bottom of the pan occasionally.
+- Add the vegetables to the pan that we seared the oxtail in and cook for 5 minutes scraping the bottom of the pan occasionally.

 - Add the beef stock and simmer on low for 3-4 hours.